 As London’s newest train line opens to the public, we take a look at 11 things you probably didn’t know about the Elizabeth Line

-Previously known to the British public as Crossrail, the Elizabeth Line has been named in honour of our illustrious monarch.
-She recently unveiled a plaque at Paddington Station to commemorate the new line.
+Previously known to the British public as Crossrail, the Elizabeth Line was named in honour of Queen Elizabeth II.
+Before her death she unveiled a plaque at Paddington Station to commemorate the new line.
 This is just one of the 11 things you probably didn’t know about the Elizabeth Line.

 It runs for 73 miles